RedditRecs

 Reddit Icon

-lobotomom • 17 days ago
+lobotomom • about 1 month ago

 I’ve had Dysons and Sharks and the Shark always wins in performance and longevity, hands down.
 My Shark Navigator was thrifted and has duct tape on the hose and works like a dream.
 I’ve seen the same model at Ollie’s but it’s worth whatever price it’s listed at.